Skip to main content

 Yes, Wake Tech offers Nurse Aide classes during the Summer term.

-There is no financial aid, but financial assistance may be available through the Propel program.
+Financial assistance may be available through the Propel program.
 Email [email protected] for more information.

 A confirmation email from your registration will be sent to your Wake Tech email.
 If you need assistance with your Wake Tech email, call the Help Desk at 919-866-7000.